bct2203/B-W-to-colour-ML-project/README.md

 # B-W-to-colour-ML-project
-Deep Learning project to colorize black &amp; white images using OpenCV DNN Here is a **clean, well-structured `README.md`** for your Black & White Image Colorization project implemented in Jupyter Notebook.
-This README is tailored for GitHub, highlights your use of Jupyter, and provides clear instructions for anyone who wants to run or understand your project.

----

-# Black & White Image Colorization with Deep Learning

-This project demonstrates how to **colorize black & white images using deep learning** with Python, OpenCV, and Jupyter Notebook.
+This project is developed to colourize a BnW image this Black & White Image Colorization project is implemented in Jupyter Notebook.Using a pre-trained Deep learnig model developed by  [this guide](https://github.com/richzhang/colorization) , using OpenCV Libraries.
-It uses a pre-trained convolutional neural network (CNN) to predict realistic color information for grayscale images.
+The pre-trained convolutional neural network (CNN) model predicts realistic color information from a grayscale image.

-Demo Animation Table of Contents

 - [Introduction](#introduction)
 - [Lab Color Space](#lab-color-space)